symfony/symfony-docs/cookbook/bundles/extension.rst

     array.
 You can still provide some sensible defaults for your bundle if you want.

-Registering the Extension class
+Registering the Extension Class
 -------------------------------

 An Extension class will automatically be registered by Symfony2 when following these simple conventions:

 * The extension must be stored in the ``DependencyInjection`` sub-namespace;